 4 Things to Do at Cave Springs Park: Kid-Friendly Hiking

 Looking for a way to get your family out of the house and active?
+Do the kids like to explore?
 There are many hiking trails around Kansas City, like Cave Springs Park in Raytown, MO!

 …who knew there were caves near Kansas City?